aleloi/aleloi.github.io/master_project_proposal.md

 The example above shows 4 ways to prove the implication with $$\exists$$ and $$\forall$$.
 The first constructs the full proof term `fun anBa allB => let (a, nBa) := anBa in nBa (allB a)`.
-The second instructs Coq to automatically construct the proof term with `firstorder` that only works for some proofs.
-The third example shows the commands of the *tactic language*.
+The second instructs Coq to automatically construct the proof term with `firstorder`.
+The tactic `firstorder` is only able to find proofs in some scenarios.
+The third example shows the commands of the
+*tactic language*.
 The fourth is a mix between constructing proof terms and using proof tactics.